-One of the subtle and fundamental principles of software development is that no single person can deliver software by themselves; even in the most trivial cases, at least one employee from the client and vendor side must be involved.
+One of the subtle and fundamental principles of software development is that no single person can deliver software alone; even in the most trivial cases, at least one employee from the client and vendor side must be involved.

 Straightforward as it seems, the constant collaboration of all parties will be required, as is the case in any complex social group.